-OpenOrienteering Mapper is an orienteering mapmaking program, thought as a free alternative to the existing proprietary solution.
+OpenOrienteering Mapper is an orienteering mapmaking program and provides a free alternative to the existing proprietary solution.
 Its main advantages compared to it are:

 - Open Source: the program is completely free, every programmer can improve it.

 - Cross-platform: the program works on Android, Windows, Mac OS X and Linux.

-It is currently under development and at the moment it is in beta state, it has been used to produce maps for classical orienteering, MTBO and radio orienteering races.
-All required functions for drawing maps are there and the program works very stable.
+While it is under continuous development and considered in beta state, it has been used to produce maps for classical orienteering, MTBO and radio orienteering races.
+All required functions for drawing maps are implemented and the program works very stable.
 So it can be considered ready for productive use, although it is like always a good idea to keep backups of your files.
 We are happy about feedback to the program.

 Main features of the current version include: